 Before I get started, I should probably stress that I’m answering these questions from my own point of view only: I don’t claim to be an expert on Vivienne Westwood or Melissa, and I can really only speak about the Vivienne Westwood/Melissa Lady Dragon shoes, as those are the ones I own.
-I currently have five pairs of these: four pairs of the Lady Dragon Heart shoes, and one pair of the Lady Dragon Cherries shoes.
+I currently have quite a few pairs of these shoes, from various seasons, and decorated with hearts, bows and cherries, and I also have a couple of pair of flats, one pair being from the Vivienne Westwood for Melissa range, the other from the Mel line.
 Here are some of the questions I’m asked about them:

 Q. How on earth do you balance on a rubber heel?
 Doesn’t it wobble around all the time?

 A: Nope!
 The heel isn’t actually made of rubber: it’s a regular heel, made in the same way as any other stiletto, but with a plastic coating.
 So it won’t buckle under you, I promise!

 Q: Eew, plastic shoes!
 Don’t they make your feet sweat?